 Walters State is one of 46 institutions in the Tennessee Board of Regents system, the sixth largest system of higher education in the nation.
 The Tennessee Board of Regents is the governing board for this system which is comprised of six universities, 13 community colleges, and 27 area technology centers, providing programs in 90 of Tennessee's 95 counties to more than 200,000 students.

-Walters State Community College is accredited by the Southern Association of Colleges and Schools Commission on College (1866 Southern Lane, Decatur, Georgia 30033-4097: telephone number 404-679-4501) to award Associate of Arts, Associate of Science, Associate of Science in Teaching and Associate of Applied Science degrees.
+Walters State Community College is accredited by the Southern Association of Colleges and Schools Commission on College (1866 Southern Lane, Decatur, Georgia 30033-4097: telephone number 404-679-4501) to award Associate of Arts, Associate of Fine Arts, Associate of Science, Associate of Science in Teaching and Associate of Applied Science degrees.
 SACSCOC should be contacted regarding only questions about the accreditation status of the institution, to file a third-party comment at the time of the institution's decennial review, or to file a complaint against the institution for alleged non-compliance with a standard or requirement.
 Normal inquiries about Walters State such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to SACSCOC.